 Fly Fishing For Bonefish on Grand Bahama

 The bonefish in this part of the Bahamas are notoriously larger than the rest of the islands.
 And in terms of accessibility, Grand Bahama may be the best.
 The island is located the closest out of all Bahamian islands to the United States and can be easily accessed by any major U.S. airport.
-With a handful of different lodges and operations, there are options for everyone.
+There are options for everyone with a handful of different lodges and operations.

 Fly Fishing For Bonefish on Long Island

-Long Island is located in the southern part of the Bahamas and harbors some of the most beautiful scenery and fisheries in the country.
-With pristine flats dotted with mangrove trees, the habitat is great for bonefish.
-Long Island has some great places for DIY bonefishing and options in lodging range from intimate to luxury.
+Long Island is located in the southern part of the Bahamas and harbors some of the country’s most beautiful scenery and fisheries.
+The habitat is great for bonefish with pristine flats dotted with mangrove trees.
+Long Island has some great places for DIY bonefishing, and options in lodging range from intimate to luxury.
 Every serious bonefish fly fisher should check out Long Island’s numerous cays.